Cabozantinib: Interactions

-Grapefruit and grapefruit juice should be avoided as they may increase the concentration of the drug in the blood.

 Cabozantinib is a substrate of CYP3A4 and multidrug resistance-associated protein 2; drugs that inhibit these enzymes will increase the half-life of cabozantinib and potentially increase its adverse effects; drugs that activate them may cause cabozantinib to be less effective.

-It inhibits P-glycoprotein, so will change the availability of other drugs that depend on this transporter.
+Grape fruits and grapefruit juice should be avoided as they can interact with the metabolism of Cabozantinib, and increase the drug concentration in your body, potentially leading to more severe side effects.

 Pharmacology

-It inhibits the following receptor tyrosine kinases: MET (hepatocyte growth factor receptor protein) and VEGFR, RET, GAS6 receptor (AXL), KIT), and Fms-like tyrosine kinase-3 (FLT3).
+Cabozantinib inhibits the following receptor tyrosine kinases (RTKs): c-Met (HGFR), VEGFR2, AXL, RET, and FLT3.

+Economics

+In 2023, the Institute for Clinical and Economic Review (ICER) identified Cabometyx (cabozantinib), developed by Exelixis, as one of five high-expenditure drugs that experienced significant net price increases without new clinical evidence to justify the hikes.
+Specifically, Cabometyx's wholesale acquisition cost rose by 7.5%, leading to an additional $86 million in costs to U.S. payers.

 History

-Cabozantinib was granted orphan drug status by the U.S. Food and Drug Administration (FDA) in November 2010, and in February 2017.
+Cabozantinib was granted orphan drug status by the US Food and Drug Administration (FDA) in November 2010, and in February 2017.

-Exelixis filed a new drug application with the FDA in the first half of 2012, and on November 29, 2012, cabozantinib in its capsule formulation was granted marketing approval by the U.S. FDA under the name Cometriq for treating patients with medullary thyroid cancer.
+Exelixis filed a new drug application with the FDA in 2012, and in November 2012, cabozantinib in its capsule formulation was granted marketing approval by the FDA under the name Cometriq for treating people with medullary thyroid cancer.
 The capsule form was approved in the European Union for the same purpose in 2014.

-In March 2016 Exelixis licensed to Ipsen worldwide rights (outside the US, Canada, and Japan) to market cabozantinib.
+In March 2016, Exelixis licensed to Ipsen worldwide rights (outside the US, Canada, and Japan) to market cabozantinib.

-Exelixis' Phase III trial results of testing the drug in renal cancer published in the NEJM in 2015.

-In April 2016 the FDA granted approval for marketing the tablet formulation as a second line treatment for kidney cancer and the same was approved in the European Union in September of that year.
+In April 2016, the FDA granted approval for marketing the tablet formulation as a second line treatment for kidney cancer and the same was approved in the European Union in September of that year.

-In December 2017, the FDA granted approval to cabozantinib (Cabometyx, Exelixis, Inc.) for treatment of people with advanced renal cell carcinoma (RCC).
+In December 2017, the FDA granted approval to cabozantinib (Cabometyx) for the treatment of people with advanced renal cell carcinoma (RCC).
 The approval was based on data from CABOSUN (NCT01835158), a randomized, open-label phase II multicenter study in 157 participants with intermediate and poor-risk previously untreated RCC.

-In January 2019, the FDA approved cabozantinib (Cabometyx, Exelixis, Inc.) for people with hepatocellular carcinoma (HCC) who have been previously treated with sorafenib.
-The approval was based on CELESTIAL (NCT01908426), a randomized (2:1), double-blind, placebo-controlled, multicenter trial in participants with HCC who had previously received sorafenib and had Child Pugh Class A liver impairment.
+In January 2019, the FDA approved cabozantinib (Cabometyx) for the treatment of people with hepatocellular carcinoma who have been previously treated with sorafenib.
+The approval was based on CELESTIAL (NCT01908426), a randomized (2:1), double-blind, placebo-controlled, multicenter trial in participants with hepatocellular carcinoma who had previously received sorafenib and had Child Pugh Class A liver impairment.

+In March 2025, the FDA approved cabozantinib (Cabometyx) for the treatment of people aged twelve years of age and older with previously treated, unresectable, locally advanced or metastatic, well-differentiated pancreatic neuroendocrine tumors (pNET) and well-differentiated extra-pancreatic neuroendocrine tumors (epNET).